 Fifteen years is a long time to live with an unreasonable, demanding husband.
 Susan had come to Christ ten years earlier and found great peace in experiencing God’s love and forgiveness.
-Tom wasn’t interested in spiritual things and continued to make life difficult at home.
+Tom was not interested in spiritual things and continued to make life difficult at home.
 It was time for divorce.
 Susan made an appointment with a lawyer.

 Later that day she attended an afternoon tea and met two missionary women home on furlough.
 As they became acquainted one asked Susan about her husband.
 Susan quietly mentioned that she’d just called a divorce lawyer.
 The woman said, “We need to pray for you.”